svalinn/DAGMC/doc-src/usersguide/get_install.rst

-Getting and Installing the DAGMC Toolkit
+DAGMC Toolkit
 ----------------------------------------
+Getting and Installing the Toolkit

 DAGMC is a toolkit that provides direct geometry support to any Monte Carlo radiation transport code.
 The primary code used for development